chijunzheng/ORAN_RAG/README.md

 - **Chunking:** Splits documents into context-rich chunks for efficient embedding and indexing.
 - **Embedding Generation:** Generates embeddings for each chunk using state-of-the-art models.
 - **Vector Indexing:** Creates and manages vector indexes for efficient similarity search.
+- **Reranking Module:** Reorders retrieved search results based on their semantic relevance to the query, enhancing the quality and accuracy of responses.
 - **Chatbot Interface:** Interactive chatbot that utilizes the indexed data to answer user queries.
 - **Evaluation Module:** Compares the performance of the RAG pipeline against the raw Gemini LLM using a predefined Q&A dataset.
 - **Logging:** Comprehensive logging for monitoring and debugging.